Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 }
 ```

-We should expect five properties to be sent with the request: an email address, a strong password, users first and last name and user’s permissions (roles) which will accept three possible values, `ADMIN`, `USER` and `DEVELOPER`.
+We should expect five properties to be sent with the request: an email address, a strong password, users first and last name and user's permissions (roles) which will accept three possible values, `ADMIN`, `USER` and `DEVELOPER`.

 One more thing needs to be done to make the DTO work.
 We need to import and set the `ValidationPipe` in the `main.ts` file.
 Our `main.ts` file should look like this: